system-zero/system-zero/README.md

   return st.st_size;
 }
 ```
-The st structure contains all the information about the inode that us associated
+The st structure contains all the information about the inode that is associated
 with the requested filename.
 In this function we're interesting about the number of
-bytes, so we return them to our callee.
+bytes, which we return them to our callee.
 So the programmer what it has to do only, is
 to parse the input from the user and then simply call this function, here it is:

 ```C